-Productive allows you to choose when the revenue from fixed price services will be recognised - as opposed to hourly services, where revenue is always recognised at the moment when the work is done (in other words, when you track time against a service).
+Productive allows you to choose when the revenue from fixed-price services will be recognized - as opposed to hourly services, where revenue is always recognized at the moment when the work is done (in other words, when you track time against a service).

 To select your desired fixed price revenue recognition method, go to Settings > Revenue Recognition: